kvande/angular-jest/README.md

 # How to get this thing`y going:

-To avoid having a .vscode/launch.json file in every top level of a multi root workspace (here: only one, but you get the point),
-add the 'launch' config as shown below.
+To avoid having a .vscode/launch.json file in every top level of a multi root workspace (here: only one, but you get the point), add the 'launch' config section as shown below to the workspace file:

 ```{